RosettaCommons/documentation/scripting_documentation/RosettaScripts/Movers/movers_pages/SetupForSymmetryMover.md

 *Back to [[Mover|Movers-RosettaScripts]] page.*
 ## SetupForSymmetry

 Given a symmetry definition file that describes configuration and scoring of a symmetric system, this mover "symmetrizes" an asymmetric pose.

-For example, given the symmetry definition file 'C2.symm':
+####Usage
 ```
 <SetupForSymmetry name=(&string)
     preserve_datacache=(&bool, false) />